 This complements the point above quite well.
 Communities of any kind allow people to feel like they belong.
 This feeling of belonging will tie your buyers to your business.
 If they walk away from your brand, they’re not just leaving what you offer, but they’re leaving a community of people they feel connected to.

 Nearly 70% of consumers love participating in online communities because they can interact with people of similar interests.
-Giving your buyers this opportunity through community marketing makes it easier to turn these consumers into brand advocates because of the emotional connection.
+Giving your buyers this opportunity makes it easier to turn these consumers into brand advocates because of the emotional connection.

-A simple example of how community marketing builds customer loyalty is Facebook.
+A simple example of how a sense of community builds customer loyalty is Facebook.
 Think about all the discrepancies and controversies around Facebook, but users across the globe remain loyal to this social platform.
 The key reason for this is that Facebook creates an environment for groups of like-minded people to interact with each other.

 Interacting with a brand that doesn’t develop and nurture an emotional connection with its buyers is dissatisfying.
 You’re asking people you’ve never met to spend money on your business.
 But how can they feel comfortable doing this without an emotional connection and trust?

-Community marketing successfully solves this as directly engaging with your buyers creates more personal relationships with them.
+You can successfully solve this by directly engaging with your buyers to create more personal relationships with them.
 Rather than your consumers seeing you as just another money-hungry business without a face, they can feel like they’re interacting with a brand that cares.

-To take this up a notch, share personal moments about your brand with your community.
+To take this up a notch, as a community marketing manager, you can share personal moments about your brand with your community.
 For example, your first anniversary, your first 1000 sales, or reaching goals you’ve set for your business.
 Doing this shows there are people behind your business who care about customer appreciation and want your buyers to be a part of your brand’s journey.

 Ever tried to troubleshoot an issue using any apps in Google’s suite?
 Then you’ll know how well the community supports each other.
 You can post a question, and community members will guide you to a solution.
-This is among the community marketing benefits that is highly convenient because it takes the pressure off your support team.
+This is one of the top benefits because it takes the pressure off your support team.

 Your support team will have more time to approach high-level or critical issues, while minor problems your community can solve among each other.